MaggGomes/flask/esof/docs/assignment5.md

 It was necessary to configure .bettercodehub.yml to exclude the example and documentation folder  from  the analyses.

 The Flask its a project that in general has short units of code that makes easier to understand but has many functions that have a increasded complexity.
-Alsod oesn't have duplicated code which means exists one fucntion for every action.
+Also doesn't have duplicated code soo only exists one fucntion for every action.

 Other important metric, to ensure maitanence and evolution, its realted with the size of codebase.
 The tool evaluated the project in 7man-months which is quite impressive because this framework has an extensive API.